rhoit/my-config/README.md

-#bash-forever
+#my-config

-Some Handy and Fun configuration of mine!
+Some Handy and Fun configuration of mine, kinda backup!

-# installation
+## bashrc.d

 I really don't like working on my .bashrc too much so i break it playing so

 I just add this line to your .bashrc and be happy

 	if [ -d /your/bashrc.d/location ]; then
 		for f in /your/bashrc.d/location/*; do
 			. "$f"
 		done
 		unset f
 	fi

-## cowfortune
+### cowfortune
 	 _____________________________________
-	/ its somethig like this in your      \
+	/ its something like this in your     \
 	\ terminal.                           /
 	 -------------------------------------
 	  \